Vaseere/UOSSMUD/README.md

 After installing the `UOSSMUD - Core` package, run the following command inside Mudlet to install the map for UOSSMUD:

+`uoss install map package`

+Once the package is installed, run the following command to install the map file for UOSSMUD:

 `uoss install map`

+Once the map is installed, run the following command to load the map:

+`uoss load map`

 <br>